fahdi/theme-my-login/readme.txt

 * 1.1.0 - 2009-03-14 - Added custom profile to completely hide the back-end from subscribers
 * 1.1.1 - 2009-03-16 - Prepared plugin for internationalization and fixed a PHP version bug
 * 1.1.2 - 2009-03-20 - Updated to allow customization of text below registration form
+* 1.2.0 - 2009-03-26 - Added capability to customize page titles for all pages affected by plugin